 Jung says imaginary changes within active imagination should be carefully observed and noted because they indicate underlying unconscious processes.

-Jung, himself, practiced active imagination deeply, going as far to say that he was guided by a “ghost guru” called Philemon.
-When Jung became bored with Philemon, however, he cut him off.
+Jung, himself, practiced active imagination deeply, going as far to say that he was guided by a “ghost guru” called Philemon.² When Jung became bored with Philemon, however, he cut him off.

-We cannot know whether Jung was dealing with a spiritual being or a mere product of his imagination.
+We cannot know whether Jung was dealing with a spiritual being, a personification of an archetype, or a mere product of his imagination.

-Due to the hypothesized interconnectedness of all things, some depth psychologists and New Age enthusiasts believe that the internal dialogue of active imagination has real effects on other people and the visible world.
+Due to a hypothesized interconnectedness of all things, some depth psychologists and New Age enthusiasts believe that the internal dialogue of active imagination has real effects on other people and the visible world.
+But this claim is hard to prove in the usual scientific sense.

-The psychologist and philosopher William James similarly wrote in The Varieties of Religious Experience about ‘thought insertion’–where the power of thought apparently influences another person at a distance.
+The American psychologist/philosopher William James similarly wrote in The Varieties of Religious Experience about ‘thought insertion,’ where the power of thought apparently influences another person at a distance.
+Today, the archaic idea of ‘thought insertion’ is sometimes called Remote Influence within parapsychological circles.
+Or in a negative sense, some believe that the mind can be psychically “hacked” like a computer on the internet.

-Jung mentioned but didn’t emphasize this possibility in his published works, perhaps to avoid negative repercussions from the skeptics and “medical materialists,” as he put it, of his time.
+Jung mentioned but didn’t emphasize the of Remote Influence in his published works, perhaps to avoid negative repercussions from skeptics and the “medical materialists,” as he put it, of his era.

-However, Jung did speak of belonging to an alleged “inner circle” of prominent, mystically inclined thinkers such as the novelist Herman Hesse and the Chilean diplomat Miguel Serrano.
+However, Jung did speak of belonging to an alleged “inner circle” of notable, mystically inclined thinkers like the novelist Herman Hesse and the Chilean diplomat Miguel Serrano.

-Active imagination is similar to Shakti Gawain’s notion of creative visualization but is more about developing psychological balance instead of achieving external goals. » Channeling
+The idea of Active imagination is similar to Shakti Gawain’s notion of creative visualization but is more about developing psychological balance instead of achieving external goals.